-Sweet and sour pork balls, a Chinese takeaway classic, pork in a simple crispy batter & fried then served with a glorious sweet & tangy sauce.
+Sweet and sour pork balls, a Chinese takeaway classic, tender pork in a crispy fried batter served with a glorious sweet and tangy sauce.

 An indulgent and nostalgic recipe that, despite the long list of ingredients, takes right around 30 minutes to cook.